Skip to main content

 • Docker is installed on your machine.

-• Ensure that you are able to launch and use Docker containers, and network connectivity works.
+• Ensure that you are able to launch and use Docker containers and that network connectivity works.

-• api.levo.ai is reachable from the host machine
+• https://api.levo.ai is reachable from the host machine.

 • Login to Levo CLI